-\begin{lem}[Lemma A.2 in \citealt{Sun2023}] Let $\mathcal{O}$ denote the set of $n\times n$ symmetric positive-definite matrices.
-Then, the function $V\left( \mathbf{A}\right) =\mathbf{1}^{\prime }\mathbf{A}^{-1}\mathbf{1}$ is convex in $\mathbf{A}\in \mathcal{O}$. \end{lem} Lemma \ref{lem:convexity} implies that, designer's utility, a weighted sum of instantaneous utility, is convex in paths of network formation.
-The rest of the proof of the Proposition \ref{pro:weighted-KB2-KB} is to show that the set $S_w$ of feasible formation paths of weighted networks is a convex set and the set $S$ of feasible formation paths of unweighted networks consists the extreme points of $S_w$.
+Lemma \ref{lem:convexity} implies that the planner's utility, a weighted sum of instantaneous utilities, is convex in the paths of network formation.
+The remainder of the proof of Proposition \ref{pro:weighted-KB2-KB} is to show that the set $S_w$ of feasible formation paths of weighted networks is a convex set, and the set $S$ of feasible formation paths of unweighted networks constitutes the extreme points of $S_w$.

-\subsection{Maximizing aggregate square of Katz-Bonacich centrality}
+\subsection{Maximizing Aggregate Square of Katz-Bonacich Centrality}